rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 The sections in this chapter describe:

 * A :ref:`sample_events`.
-* :ref:`common` that are included in the JSON document of every Event.
+* :ref:`common` that are included in the JSON document of every event.
 * :ref:`Student_Event_Types` for interactions with the LMS outside of the Instructor Dashboard.
 * :ref:`Instructor_Event_Types` for interactions with the Instructor Dashboard